compono/idibu-api/webservices/user-management/show-user-profile-settings-auth-details-update-profile-settings-remove-user.md

 <h1>
 	Updating user information</h1>
 <p>To update user information need to pass xml of the same format as in response to the GET request in data parameter.
-Any field or block can be omited, pass in the xml only those fields which you need update.</p>
+Any field or block can be omited, pass in the xml only those fields which you need update.
+You can send both login and password fields empty to remove the user's login.</p>
 <h2>
 	Example</h2>
 <h3>